Variables and Data Types

 Variables: Name It!

-In the last exercise, we learned to print different statements with Console.WriteLine() and Console.Write().
+In the first exercise, we learned to print different statements with Console.WriteLine() and Console.Write().

-While it’s great to print out a number or a sentence, we haven’t given them a meaning.
+While it’s great to print out a number or a sentence, we haven’t given them a meaning and if we wanted to use the sentence or number again, we would have to type it out again.

-For example, there can be a variable called myName that is assign a value of "Ann".
+For example, there can be a variable called myName that is assigned a value of "Ann".
 Another varable might be called age and it is assigned the number 12.

 What the Type!

-So how do we create these boxes or variables in C# to store data?
+So how do we create these variables in C# to store data?

 Before learning how to create variables, we need to learn the concept of data type in C# or just type for short.
-Type in C# describes what is being stored in the box.
-If you have an number box, it will only contain numbers, not sentences or symbols.
+Type in C# describes what is being stored.
+If you have an number variable, it can only contain numbers, not sentences or symbols.
 Each variable has its own type that controls what kind of data it can hold.

-In C#, for a variable to store whole numbers, it is type int.
-And, we declare an int variable called age with data 3 with the line of code:
+In C#, for a variable to store whole numbers, use type int.
+We declare an int variable called age with data 3 with the line of code:

 int age = 12;